 Note We recommend that you use SDKs to avoid signature verification.

 Log Service supports the pay-as-you-go billing method.
 You are charged based on your actual usage.
-Compared with self-managed ELK, Log Service allows you to reduce the total cost by 50%.
-For more information about metering items and billing items, see Billable items.
+Compared with a self-managed approach to deploy the Elasticsearch, Logstash, and Kibana (ELK) stack, Log Service allows you to reduce the total cost by 50%.
+For more information about billing methods and billable items, see Billable items.

 Activate Log Service